chatwoot/docs/docs/self-hosted/deployment/heroku.md

 ### Deploying on Heroku

+> **NOTE**: Fresh Chatwoot deployments with heroku is facing some issues at the moment.
+Please try out other deployment options for now.
+More information about this can be found at https://github.com/chatwoot/chatwoot/issues/5284.

 Deploy chatwoot on Heroku through the following steps

 1. Click on the [one click deploy button](https://heroku.com/deploy?template=https://github.com/chatwoot/chatwoot/tree/master) and deploy your app.